 Please note that the Zoology Museum will be closed from 11 May until the end of September 2016 to allow for the packing and movement of collections in storage to our new facility at Kelvin Hall.
 Find out more.

 In this part of the Hunterian you will see displays on the astonishing diversity of the animal kingdom.
-There are familiar animals you may recognise - a 'cuddly' koala in the marsupial display or antelopes herding in the middle of the gallery.
+Located in the Graham Kerr buidling, the Hunterian Zoology Museum features familiar animals you may recognise - a 'cuddly' koala in the marsupial display or antelopes herding in the middle of the gallery.
 There are also less familiar creatures, sponges that look like glass ornaments, worms that live in the gut of a horse and microscopic marine animals.
 With almost two million animal species described so far (and many more to discover) we can only hope to give our visitors a taste of the range of animal variety.

 William Hunter’s remarkable specimens show all aspects of human form and function and reflect his lifelong successful career as a pioneering anatomist and obstetrician.